sgomes/blog/src/posts/2017-02-03-more-readable-css-with-css-custom-properties/index.md

 > **Note**: the excerpt above might be too advanced for CSS preprocessors.
 Please bear that in mind if youâ€™re using one and getting unexpected results!

-Now that you know how to make your CSS a bit more readable and maintainable, we will be taking a look at how even the JavaScript side of things can benefit from custom properties.
-See you next week!
+Now that you know how to make your CSS a bit more readable and maintainable, we will be taking a look at how [even the JavaScript side of things can benefit from custom properties](/posts/2017-02-10-bridging-css-and-js-with-custom-properties).